1962 I performed at an IBM meeting in Chicago. This is where I met

 In the Okito tradition, Norm has lacquered the box and decorated it with Oriental style decals.
 The walnut interior has been left intact.

 Want to see a demonstration of David performing it?
 Check out the link below.
 Do keep in mind that the box he is demonstrating is the one he designed, and made by Owens.
 You will only see the effect.
 The box we are selling is the same box, but decorated with decals:

 Effect: The sides of a box can be disassembled and shown totally empty in a very casual manner.
 The magician can show the red outside of the box, and turns it inside out to show the yellow interior.
 Yet, a production of silks or small objects can be made from the seemingly empty box.

 This is a production box made by Abbotts Manufacturing Company from Colon, Michigan.
-Two months ago, several customers inquired about these, we ordered a few, and through word of mouth they were all sold quickly.
+A few months ago, several customers inquired about these, we ordered a few, and through word of mouth they were all sold quickly.

 "Norm's ABC Block"

 Effect: An ABC Block is placed into a tube.
 The block instantly vanishes